slackapi/bolt-js/docs/_future/triggers.md

 The specifics of the Trigger File's structure will depend on what [type of Trigger](#types) you want to use.

+The Hello World app from the Bolt for JavaScript starter template uses a Link Trigger, which is one of the [Trigger types](#types).
+You can view its Trigger File [here](https://github.com/slack-samples/bolt-js-starter-template/blob/future/triggers/hello-world-trigger.json).

 **2. Run the** `trigger create` **command**

 Use the `trigger create` command to create your desired Trigger by pointing to a Trigger File.